immanuelpotter/packer-centos-7/README.md

 variables.json currently uses envvars to pass the keys in.
 Set these in your environment before using this file with your aws builds.

 ## Using only one provisioner
-To just build an AMI: packer build centos7.json -only=amazon-ebs To just build a vbox box: packer build centos7.json -only=virtualbox-iso
+To just build an AMI: packer build -only=amazon-ebs centos7.json -only=amazon-ebs To just build a vbox box: packer build -only=virtualbox-iso centos7.json

 ## License